chrisgravatt/wet-bulb-temperature/README.md

 Future Features List:

-- Celsius support/toggle
 - Toggle/selection of guidlines from various organizations
 - About page that has info about the accuracy of the temp, Stull formula, etc. Links to official org guidlines
 - Hide banner text on smaller mobile screens
 - Make banner thinner (possibly on mobile only screens?)
 - Make the whole thing look prettier ✅
 - Info about what the temperature means ✅
+- Celsius support/toggle ✅